Index

 or out

-Since the advent of .NetFramework 4.0
+Since the arrival of .NetFramework 4.0

-it's more common to use Tuple<T>
+it is more common to use Tuple<T>

 when we need more than one output value.